Arctic (film): Plot

 Overgård is stranded in the Arctic Circle waiting for rescue, living in his crashed plane.
 His daily routine consists of checking fishing lines, mapping his surroundings and running a distress beacon powered by a hand-crank dynamo.
 One day, his supply of fish is raided by a polar bear.
 A helicopter responds to his beacon and attempts to land, but crashes.
 The pilot is killed in the accident and the passenger is severely injured and unconscious.
 Overgård dresses her wound and takes her to his plane.
 She does not speak English and only proves her alertness by squeezing his hand.

-Overgård returns to the wreckage of the downed helicopter and finds some food, a propane cooking stove, medical equipment, a sled, a map of the area and a photo of the woman, the pilot and their child, which he brings back for her.
-On the map he locates a seasonal refuge that appears to be a few days' trek away.
+Overgård returns to the wreckage of the downed helicopter and finds some food, a propane cooking stove, medical equipment, a sled, a map of the area, and a photo of the woman, the pilot and their child, which he brings back for her.
+On the map, he locates a seasonal refuge that appears to be a few days' trek away.
 When the woman's condition does not improve, he decides he must risk the journey to the refuge to seek rescue, by a direct route.
 He secures the woman to the sledge and drags her behind him.
 He runs into a steep slope not indicated on the map, climbs it alone and sees a relatively smooth path in front of him, but fails three times in trying to hoist the woman up using ropes.
-He therefore decides he must take the longer route, around the icy outcrops, aware that this roundabout trek will add days to his sledge-hauling trek.
+He therefore decides he must take the longer route, around the icy outcrops, aware that this detour will add days to his sledge-hauling trek.
 The flat path is exposed to strong headwinds.